KellyRyanGlobal/logger-app/README.md

     10. **Webpage**: Enter the `initialadminPassword` into the browser
     11. Install Suggested plugins

+## Prerequisites

+The following needs to be pre installed on a Windows 10 workstation before proceeding
+- Virtualbox (hypervisor)
+    - Linux (centos prefered) OS VM- installed on virtualbox with ssh connection
+        - docker- installed on the Linux VM
+        - doxygen - for building logger
+- Install gcc
+- Install Make
+- Create a docker login at https://hub.docker.com

 ## Build logger
 To build logger run the following command